barryclark/jekyll-now/_posts/2021-01-06-cloud-native-london-january-2021.md

   - Video
   - Meetup
   - "2021"
-published: false
 ---

-Welcome 2021 with us and three speakers from Sainsburys, Hazelcast, and Exelerys at the January Cloud Native London virtual meetup, on Rambly and YouTube from 6:30pm GMT!
+Welcome 2021 with us and three speakers from Sainsburys, Hazelcast, and Exelerys at the January Cloud Native London virtual meetup, on Rambly / YouTube from 6:30pm GMT!

 [Join us on Rambly](https://rambly.app/#/rooms/twitch:cloudnativelon) or catch the Youtube livestream.